The Shine Story

 Part of the PSN Family

-In July 2016, Shine is a part of Presbyterian Support Northern (PSN), alongside Family Works Northern and Enliven Northern, and more recently Lifeline.
+In July 2016, Shine is a part of Presbyterian Support Northern (PSN), alongside Family Works Northern and Enliven Northern, and more recently Lifeline Aotearoa.
 PSN delivers social services to build strong families and help anyone struggling with age, disability or injury to enjoy a better, happier, healthier life.
 With over 1000 staff in 28 service centres, PSN primarily works in communities throughout the upper North Island from Whangarei to Turangi.
 PSN, together with six other regional Presbyterian Support organisations, make up Presbyterian Support New Zealand.
 PSN was historically part of the Presbyterian Church of Aotearoa New Zealand, and became an independent charitable trust in 1954.
 These days, PSN clients, staff, and volunteers are from a range of religious and cultural backgrounds.

 Shine’s vision is Safer Homes in New Zealand Everyday.